 Chukhung to Lobuche

 The Chukhung to Lobuche trek is an awe-inspiring journey through the captivating landscapes of the Himalayas spanning a distance of approximately 15 kilometers.
-Starting in the charming village of Chukhung, surrounded by towering peaks, the trail winds its way through alpine meadows, rocky terrain, and glacial valleys.
+Beginning in the charming village of Chukhung, surrounded by towering peaks, the trail then winds its way through alpine meadows, rocky terrain, and glacial valleys.

 As trekkers make their way toward Lobuche, they are treated to breathtaking vistas of majestic mountains like Ama Dablam and Lhotse.
 This trek also serves as a gateway to the renowned Everest Base Camp, which is located approximately 7.3 kilometers from Lobuche.
 Reaching Everest Base Camp is a momentous achievement for trekkers, offering them an up-close view of the world’s highest peak.